A simple Tabletop game of space exploration

 of boarding).

-A damaged small ship onboard
+- A damaged small

-a transport may spend an action to automatically repair the damaged
+a transport may spend an action to automatically repair the

 small ship.

-A transport ship may spend an
+- A transport ship

 action to automatically repair ALL transported ships on board.